The Basics of Lacrosse Team Defense: Man on Man

 - Move your feet versus relying only on your long pole.
 The best defenders can move backwards quickly while, at the same time, harassing their opponent with stick checks.

 - Many good defenders act as a moving wall and keep their opponent from getting a clear shot.
 They constantly put themselves between the opponent and the goal.
+They do not gamble for a takeaway.
+Instead, they force their opponent to pass because they can not get open.

 - Takeaways are exciting.
 However, they often result in a defender being burnt as they over commit and allow the opponent to get past them.
 Focus on fundamental defense first.